Commodity trader hedge funds outsmart standalone rivals

 “Managers didn’t understand the impact of quantitative easing on commodity prices in the second half of this year,” Cortes said, referring to a QE-stoked rally in base metal prices even as iron ore fell on signs Chinese demand was stalling.

-While Galena managed to make money in its Energy Fund, the firm’s Metals Fund is down 5.79 percent to end-.Nov.
+While Galena managed to make money in its Energy Fund, the firm’s Metals Fund is down 5.79 percent to end-.November

 Three-month copper on the London Stock Exchange has risen almost 10 percent since June to around $8,000 a tonne, while the iron ore benchmark 62 percent grade fell from $137 in June to $86 in September.
 It has since recovered to $132.